fish-not-phish/open-vbrowser/README.md

    - **Permissions**: `Zone.DNS:Edit`
    - **Resources**: Select **Specific Zone** and choose your domain (e.g. `example.com`)
 > ⚠️ **Important:** The API token must be **only alphanumeric**.
 If it contains any special characters, the certificate issuance via `acme.sh` will fail.
 Ensure your token consists of letters and numbers only.
+>
+> 🔁 If your token includes non-alphanumeric characters, **roll/regenerate** the token until you receive one that contains only letters and numbers.

 5. Create the token and **copy it**.
 You will only see it once.